 We offer different levels of support:

 Universal Support - To meet the needs of all our pupils through our overall ethos and our wider curriculum.
-For instance developing resilience for all.

 Mrs C Rock: Emotional Literacy Support Assistant (see below for further information) and